vt-middleware/ldaptive/docs/guide/connections/pooling.md

 Extra connections are removed from the pool using a *PruneStrategy*.
 The interface for prune strategy looks like:

 {% highlight java %}
-public interface PruneStrategy
+public interface PruneStrategy extends Function<PooledConnectionProxy, Boolean>
 {
-  /** Returns whether the supplied connection should be removed from the pool. */ boolean prune(PooledConnectionProxy conn);

   /** Returns the statistical sample size to store for this prune strategy. */ int getStatisticsSize();